-You are cordially invited to attend the 1999 Annual Meeting of Stockholders of Cellular Technical Services Company, Inc., a Delaware corporation (the 'Company'), which will be held at the Best Western Executive Inn, 200 Taylor Avenue North, Seattle, Washington, on Monday, June 14, 1999, at 10:00 a.m., local time, for the following purposes:
+You are cordially invited to attend the 2000 Annual Meeting of Stockholders of Cellular Technical Services Company, Inc., a Delaware corporation (the 'Company'), which will be held at the Company's New York office, 20 East Sunrise Highway, Suite 201, Valley Stream, New York, on Thursday, June 8, 2000, at 10:00 a.m. local time, for the following purposes:

-1. To elect one (1) Class II director to the Company's Board of Directors to hold office until the Company's third Annual Meeting of Stockholders following his or her election and until his or her successor is duly elected and qualified; and

-2. To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- 1. To elect one (1) Class III director to the Company's Board of Directors to hold office until the Company's third Annual Meeting of Stockholders following his or her election and until his or her successor is duly elected and qualified; - 2.
+To approve a proposal to amend the Company's 1996 Stock Option Plan to increase the number of shares available for issuance upon exercise of options granted and to be granted thereunder from 185,000 shares to 335,000 shares; - 3.
+To approve a proposal to amend the Company's 1993 Non-Employee Director Stock Option Plan to increase the number of shares available for issuance upon exercise of options granted and to be granted thereunder from 30,000 shares to 70,000 shares; and - 4.
+To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

 The foregoing items of business are more fully described in the accompanying Proxy Statement.
-The Board of Directors has set the close of business on April 30, 1999 as the record date for determining those stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
-A list of such stockholders will be open for examination by any stockholder for any purpose germane to the meeting, during regular business hours, for at least 10 days prior to the meeting at the principal office of the Company, 2401 Fourth Avenue, Suite 400, Seattle, Washington.
+The Board of Directors has set the close of business on April 28, 2000 as the record date for determining those stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.